MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

     ![No labels in the Classify and protect - Azure Information Protection** dialog box](../media/info-protect-dialog-labels-protection-only.png)

-3. If allowed by your adminsitrator, you can specify your own protection settings rather than use the protection settings that your administrator might have included with your selected label.
+3. If allowed by your administrator, you can specify your own protection settings rather than use the protection settings that your administrator might have included with your selected label.
 To do this, select **Protect with custom permissions**.

     If you cannot select **Protect with custom permissions**, your administrator does not allow you to use this option.